biggaboy212/In-Game-IDE/README.md

 Based off of [boatbombers highlighting module](https://github.com/boatbomber/Highlighter)

 ##### Credits:
-- **dex** | Used in the new IDE modules.
-Supports as much lines as your memory will allow.
+- **Dex Explorer** | IDE module for the script viewer in the new IDE modules, it supports as many lines as your memory will allow.

 ## Deploy